plone/volto/docs/source/upgrade-guide/index.md

 ### `SchemaWidget` widget registration change

-Previously, it was registered as a widget `id`, but this definition could leak the widget and be applied to unwanted fields.
+Previously, it was registered as a widget `id` assigned to the `schema` key.
+Due to this common key name, this definition could leak the widget and be applied to unwanted fields.
 Now it's registered as a `widget`, so if you are using it in your project/add-ons you should update the field definition and add the `widget` property.

 ```ts